AmadeusITGroup/sonar-stash/README.md

 To activate this feature, enable the "Coverage on files should not decrease" rules in your relevant Quality Profile.
+The rule is part of this plugin.
+To add the rule, install the plugin and restart the SonarQube server.

 **Be careful, with SonarQube 4.5.6, this feature does not work with incremental mode.**